telatin/seqfu2/docs/notes.md

 ![How to get away]({{site.baseurl}}/img/howtoget.png)

-So we after a consultation with Microsoft, offer a tool to rename the program to **SeqFlower**.
+So we after a consultation with Microsoft (and thanks to their previous experience with Minesweep), offer a tool to rename the program to **SeqFlower**.

 ![SeqFlower]({{site.baseurl}}/img/flowers.png)

 The renaming script is called `flower.sh` in the _src_ directory.

 ## Developer's details

 ### Perl module